aktcope4066/semGroup18/use-cases/usecase01.md

 ### Success End Condition

-*A report is generated for the member.*
+*A report is generated for the Data Analyst who is a member of the orgination.*

 ### Failed End Condition